-once i tuned in they were absolutely all over the place, though visually evasive their songs saturated the area. this was before i had a smartphone so on Sep 15 2015 i set out with my little Sansa clip-on mp3 player and the following parameters: for the entire day, while i'm on the university campus, anytime i hear a cricket chirping, stop what i'm doing to record a 15-20sec audio clip. lemme tell you a thing when i say i heard crickets E V E R Y W H E R E. on the sidewalk, on the grass, outside buildings, inside buildings, in parking lots, walking between classes, walking to my car, eating lunch, whew... needless to say i got a lot of raw data and i was excited. now i need to also mention that i got the smart idea to quickly snap a photo on my ancient phone of each recording site which would come in handy later
+Lemme tell you a thing when i say i heard crickets E V E R Y W H E R E. On the sidewalk, on the grass, outside buildings, inside buildings, in parking lots, walking between classes, walking to my car, eating lunch, whew... needless to say i got a lot of raw data and i was excited.
+I need to also mention that i got the smart idea to quickly snap a photo on my ancient phone of each recording site which would come in handy later.

-I have some audio clips, i have some photos, what do i do with them?? honestly cannot remember how i decided to package them as a set of "songs" on an album but i guess it just seemed like it made sense to me? people like natural ambience, people seek out natural ambience, ocean waves, bird calls, whale songs, raindrops falling, sleep-machine-aesthetic-for-the-urban-weary-citizen.
-I didn't do any fine-tuning of the clips because the campus background noise put them into the whole BioPresence context. instead i used Audacity to loop the clips so they lasted between two - four minutes—an "average" song length, with a soft fade-out at the end. to give it the full album experience each track had its own title & artist, just goofy bug puns lol not much more to elaborate
+I have some audio clips, i have some photos, what do i do with them??
+I honestly cannot remember how i decided to package them as a set of "songs" on an album but i guess it just seemed like it made sense to me?
+People like natural ambience, people seek out natural ambience; ocean waves, bird calls, whale songs, raindrops falling, sleep-machine-aesthetic-for-the-urban-weary-citizen.
+I didn't do any fine-tuning of the clips because the campus background noise put them into the whole BioPresence context.
+Instead i used Audacity to loop the clips so they lasted between two - four minutes—an "average" song length, with a soft fade-out at the end.
+To give it the full album experience each track had its own title & artist which amounted to goofy bug puns lol.

-OH and since i had photos from each recording site, bam! embedded as the cover art!!
+OH and since i had photos from each recording site, bam!
+They were embedded as the cover art!!

-the final piece of this puzzle was putting it all on.. .. ... . . the world wide web dot com. each of us Internet Artists had purchased a cheapie domain so we could code & host our stuff throughout the semester. now with this being our final project, my page needed to be spruced UP.
-This is innanet ART!!! more content!!!!!
+The final piece of this puzzle was putting it all on.. .. ... . . the world wide web dot com.
+Each of us Internet Artists had purchased a cheapie domain so we could code & host our stuff throughout the semester.
+With this being our final project, my page needed to be spruced UP.
+This is innanet ART!!!
+More style!!!!
+More content!!!!!

-what do i need to really sell these bugs.. .. how do i give them life beyond the boundaries of animal noises disguised as a produced album? ah yes. advertising, boyos. annoying, self-aware, crispy crunchy advertising.
-I would never want to present this project without them tbh
+What do i need to really sell these bugs.. .. how do i give them life beyond the boundaries of animal noises disguised as a produced album?
+Ah, yes.
+Advertising, boyos.
+Annoying, self-aware, crispy crunchy advertising.
+I would never want to present this project without them.